Laura Marling: Personal life

 Marling was in a relationship with Noah and the Whale singer/guitarist Charlie Fink until 2008.
 She also dated Marcus Mumford of Mumford & Sons until late 2010.
-She moved to Silver Lake in Los Angeles, California, in 2013, before relocating to London in December 2014.
-As of 2020, she resides in Stoke Newington with her boyfriend and older sister.
+She moved to Silver Lake in Los Angeles, California, in 2013, before relocating to London in December 2014, after purchasing her first home.
 In September 2013, Marling explained: "I am a solitary person but I love people, I'm not a misanthrope.
 I like the idea of speaking only when it's strictly necessary.
 The closest I ever feel to people is in shared experience.
 I'm still exploring that, I don't know where it's going to lead me."

-As of 2020, Marling is enrolled in a master's degree program in psychoanalysis.

-In February 2023, Marling announced, via Instagram, that she has given birth to a daughter.
+As of 2020, she resides in Stoke Newington in London with her boyfriend, musician George Jephson, whom she met after returning to England after living in Los Angeles, and her older sister.
+In 2020, Marling was enrolled in a master's degree program in psychoanalysis.
+In February 2023, Marling announced, via Instagram, that she had given birth to a daughter.
+Her daughter, Maudie, was born at home "by accident" due to Marling's midwives stopping at her home for check-up.
+In November 2024, Marling announced, via her newsletter, that she was pregnant with her second child.

+She completed her master's degree in psychoanalysis in 2024 and is a full-time stay-at-home mother, in addition to her career as a singer-songwriter.
+Her boyfriend owns a restaurant specialising in charcuterie in East London.
+Marling was previously a vegan but is a vegetarian as of 2024.
+In a 2024 interview with The Times, Marling described the initial five-album record deal she signed as a teenager as "dreadful"; neither she nor her daughter own the rights to her first five albums, which Marling further explained is "devastating".